freelawproject/free.law/content/pages/pacer-drainage-instructions.md

 there, you should be able to fix the problem, but sometimes this error is shown due to duplicate account or other non-credit card errors.
 In that case, call in to get your account working: (800) 676-6856.
-We haveÂ  never had to wait 7-10 days to get an account working.
+We have  never had to wait 7-10 days to get an account working.

 Install RECAP
 -------------